geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-01-14-A-look-into-authentication-Single-Sign-On.md

 ---

-## authentication protocols and their role in SSO
+## Authentication protocols and their role in SSO

 ### NTLM (NT LAN Manager)